Bathsheba: Biblical account

-In an effort to conceal his sin, David summoned Uriah from the army (with whom he was on campaign) in the hope that Uriah would have sex with her and think that the child belonged to him.
-But Uriah was unwilling to violate the ancient kingdom rule applying to warriors in active service.
-Rather than go home to his own bed, he preferred to remain with the palace troops.
+While the army was on campaign, David summoned Uriah in the hope that Uriah would have sex with Bathsheba, and in turn be convinced that the child she would eventually bear belonged to him.
+However, Uriah was unwilling to disregard rules applying to warriors on campaign, preferring to remain with the palace troops rather than sleep in his own bed.

-After repeated efforts to convince Uriah to have sexual intercourse with Bathsheba failed, king David gave the order to his general, Joab, that Uriah should be placed on the front lines of the battle, where Uriah would be more likely to die.
-David had Uriah himself carry the message that led to his death (2 Samuel 11:6–15).
-After Uriah had been killed in the siege of Rabbah (2 Samuel 11:17), Bathsheba mourned Uriah, but then David took Bathsheba into his house and made her his wife, and she gave birth (2 Samuel 11:26–27).
+After repeated efforts to convince Uriah to sleep with his wife failed, David gave an order to his general Joab that Uriah should be placed on the front lines in battle, where he would be in much greater danger.
+Additionally, David had Uriah himself carry this message back to the army.
+Uriah was ultimately killed during the siege of Rabbah, and Bathsheba mourned him.
+Then, David made her his wife, taking her into his house where she gave birth to his child.